-A substrate technology comprised of a thin top silicon layer separated from the silicon substrate by a thin insulating layer of glass or silicon dioxide, used to improve performance and reduce the power consumption of IC circuits. silicon on insulator ("SOI")
+A substrate technology comprised of a thin top silicon layer separated from the silicon substrate by a thin insulating layer of glass or silicon dioxide, used to improve performance and reduce the power consumption of IC circuits.

-A wafer or other material on which layers of various materials are added during the process of manufacturing substrate semiconductor devices (circuits), FPDs or PCBs.
+substrate A wafer or other material on which layers of various materials are added during the process of manufacturing semiconductor devices (circuits), FPDs or PCBs.

-For semiconductor manufacturing and industries using similar processing technologies, substrates that do not have unpatterned electronic circuits (transistors, interconnects, etc.) fabricated on the surface.
+unpatterned For semiconductor manufacturing and industries using similar processing technologies, substrates that do not have electronic circuits (transistors, interconnects, etc.) fabricated on the surface.
 These can include bare silicon wafers, other bare substrates or substrates on which blanket films have been deposited.